vegaprotocol/specs/releases/readme.md

-# Release definitions
+# Milestone definitions

-The Source Of Truth for release details
+The Source Of Truth for milestone details (bundles of features that represent a major milestone on our product roadmap)

 ## Diving in
-The implementation progress of these releases can be monitored on the [🎱 Release Board](https://github.com/orgs/vegaprotocol/projects/12)
+The implementation progress of these milestones can be monitored on the [🎱 Roadmap Board](https://github.com/orgs/vegaprotocol/projects/12)